wueric/fastconv/README.md

 ### Example use cases

 #### 1D correlation code
-* **Fast parallel high-pass filtering of Hierlemann array raw recorded data.** Every channel of Hierlemann array data needs to high-pass filtered with an FIR filter before spike-sorting.
+* **Fast parallel high-pass filtering of raw recorded data.** Every channel of Hierlemann array data needs to high-pass filtered with an FIR filter before spike-sorting.
 This requires convolving chunks of data, where each chunk contains ~1000 channels of data, each with ~20,0000-100,000 samples, with a relatively short FIR filter of length ~150.
 We can use `corr1d.single_filter_multiple_data_correlate1D`